tombatossals/node-openid-auth-sample/README.md

 node-openid-auth-sample
 =======================

-Example application which adds an authentication framework template for a node.js application.
+Example application which adds an authentication framework template for Google users (via OpenID) for an express/node.js application.

 Technologies used:
 * node.js (http://nodejs.org/)